 Christopher Massenburg, better known as Dasan Ahanu, is a public speaker, organizer, workshop facilitator, poet, spoken word performer, educator, songwriter, writer, emcee, and loyal Hip Hop head born and raised in Raleigh, North Carolina.
 In addition to performing, Dasan has hosted many poetry, jazz, Hip Hop, and cultural arts events across the state.
 He is one of the founders of Black Poetry Theatre (BPT) where he has been a writer, director, producer, and cast member for their productions.
 As an active participant in poetry slam, Dasan has competed regionally and nationally as a founding member and coach of Durham, NC’s own Bull City Slam Team.
 In 2010 and 2014, Ahanu led the Bull City Slam Team in winning the Southern Fried Southeastern Regional Poetry Slam, the largest regional poetry slam in the country.
 He also led the team to a 3rd place finish at the 2010 National Poetry Slam and a 2nd place finish in Group Piece Finals at the 2012 National Poetry Slam.

 Dasan has created his own series of shows and collaborated with local promoters to provide some of the best arts and music events in NC.
 His work has been featured on National Public Radio (NPR) where he has been noted for his appearances on “News and Notes with Ed Gordon” and “State of Things with Frank Stacio.”
 His writing has been featured in online and print publications.
 He has been showcased on NBC 17 in for his work with poetry slam.
 He is featured on the third season of Lexus Verses and Flow aired on TV One.
 He was featured in a documentary entitled, “Poet Son” that aired on WUNC-TV as a part of the North Carolina Visions film series.
 In 2007 he signed with NC independent record label Amp Truth Records and teamed with up and coming music producer Picasso to form The Jim Crow Jackson Experiment.
 Their self-titled debut album was an amazing blend of spoken word, rap, soul, reggae, and blues.
 The album showcased both artists’ unique talents and was released both domestically and internationally.
 As a songwriter and recording artist, Dasan continues to record and release music with notable emcees, vocalists, and musicians from NC and along the east coast.
-Dasan has released two full-length books of poetry entitled The Innovator and Freedom Papers and toured with his last two spoken word CDs The Darkest Eye and Catharsis.
+Dasan has released three full-length books of poetry entitled, The Innovator, Freedom Papers, and Everything Worth Fighting For: An Exploration of Being Black in America, and toured with his last two spoken word CDs The Darkest Eye and Catharsis.
+His most recent spoken word CD, The Last Temptation Before Sunrise is set for official release soon.

 While an Assistant Professor of English at Saint Augustine’s University in Raleigh, NC, Dasan developed workshops and programming for the English Department while also editing the campus literary magazine Inside Out.
 He has also developed new curriculum for the English Department, Liberal Studies Department, and Honors Program.
 He has been active in student development as a member of the Freshman Writing Initiative, a grant supported initiative established to foster student success and nurture student writing and critical thinking.
 He has organized colloquiums, speaker series, and conferences.
 His academic work is focused on critical writing, creative writing, and popular culture.